-The workforce of a company keeps on changing and evolving with time.
-As the needs of employees change, so does the role of HR departments in companies.
-To keep up with the changing trends and address their employees’ needs, organizations need to track certain key performance indicators.
+A company’s workforce changes and evolves with time.
+As employees’ needs change, so does the role of HR departments.
+Organizations must track HR KPIs or key performance indicators to keep up with changing trends and address their employees’ needs.

-You can use a variety of metrics to evaluate the effectiveness of an organization’s workforce, but it’s essential to focus on the KPIs that have the most significant impact on organizational success.
-By tracking such key metrics, companies can ensure that their employees are productive and meet the needs of their customers.
+Various metrics can be used to evaluate the effectiveness of an organization’s workforce.
+By tracking such key metrics, companies can ensure that their employees are productive and meet their customers’ needs.

-In this blog post, we will take a look at HR KPIs and the top human resources KPIs that every organization must track in 2024 to ensure their success.
-To learn more via video, watch below.
+This blog post will examine the top human resources KPIs every organization must track in 2025 to ensure success.
+Watch the video below to learn more.
 Otherwise, skip ahead to continue reading.

 What are Human Resource KPIs?

-Human resource KPIs are the metrics that are used to measure the performance of an organization’s workforce.
-The KPIs include a wide range of criteria, such as retention rate, employee morale, and customer satisfaction.
+Human resource KPIs measure the performance of an organization’s workforce.
+They include many criteria, such as retention rate, employee morale, and customer satisfaction.
 The human resources department uses these metrics to determine the effectiveness of its workforce management strategy.

 1. Employee Retention

 Employee retention is one of the most crucial HR KPIs.
-A high employee retention rate means that employees are happy with their job and are not planning to leave the company.
-On the other hand, a low employee retention rate indicates that employees are not satisfied with their roles and might leave the company after some time.
+A high retention rate means employees are happy with their jobs and do not plan to leave the company.
+On the other hand, a low retention rate indicates that employees are unsatisfied with their roles and might leave the company after some time.

-Skilled staff is hard to find and even harder to keep.
+Skilled staff is difficult to find and even harder to keep.
 Losing skilled employees is costly for the organization.
-By tracking employee retention rates, organizations can identify problem areas and take corrective action before employees leave.
+Organizations can identify problem areas and take corrective action before employees leave by tracking employee retention rates.

 You can measure this key performance indicator by tracking various HR metrics.
-You can use talent management programs to identify the best HR metrics to measure employee retention.
+Talent management programs can help you identify the best HR metrics for measuring employee retention.

 2. Employee Satisfaction

 Employee satisfaction is another key metric that HR departments should track.
-Employee satisfaction indicates how much employees enjoy their job and how motivated to perform well.
-Most of the time, employees don’t leave their jobs because they are unhappy with their salary or the work they are doing, but because they are not satisfied with the company culture.
+Employee satisfaction indicates how much employees enjoy their jobs and how motivated they are to perform well.
+Most of the time, employees don’t leave their jobs because they are unhappy with their salary or work but because they are not satisfied with the company culture.

 It is calculated by conducting employee satisfaction surveys.
-For carrying out such surveys, you need to formulate questions that are relevant to your employees.
-The questions should focus on the company’s work culture, their happiness with their role in the organization, and whether they feel valued and respected at their workplace.
-You can also conduct employee satisfaction surveys by utilizing software such as Qualtrics or SurveyMonkey to measure employee satisfaction.
-They make it easy to create surveys, collect data, and analyze the results.
+You must formulate relevant questions for your employees to carry out such surveys.
+The questions should focus on the company’s work culture, their happiness with their role, and whether they feel valued and respected at their workplace.
+You can also conduct employee satisfaction surveys using software such as Qualtrics or SurveyMonkey to measure employee satisfaction.

-If you wanna learn more about HR KPIs then enroll in our top-rated human resource certification courses right now to become an HR professional and excel in your career:
+If you want to learn more about HR KPIs, then enroll in our top-rated human resource certification courses right now to become an HR professional and excel in your career:

 3. Time to Hire

-The time to hire is the time it takes for a company to fill an open position.
-You can track this metric by recording the number of days it took to fill an open position.
-By monitoring this metric, organizations can determine how efficient their recruitment process is and identify areas that need improvement.
+The time to hire is the time it takes a company to fill an open position.
+You can track this metric by recording the days it takes to fill an open position.
+By monitoring this metric, organizations can determine how efficient their recruitment process is and identify areas for improvement.

 4. Recruitment Costs

-Recruitment is a costly process, and you need to keep track of the expenses to optimize them over time.
+Recruitment is costly, and you need to monitor your expenses to optimize them over time.
 You can track this metric by dividing the total money spent on recruitment by the total number of employees hired.

 5. Absenteeism Rate

-You can also use attendance management software such as Comply Advantage to track this key performance indicator.
-Such software is easy to set up, and it can help you reduce the absenteeism rate of your employees.
+You can also use attendance management software, such as Comply Advantage, to track this key performance indicator.
+Such software is easy to set up and can help you reduce your employees’ absenteeism rate.

 6. Employee Turnover Rate

-The HR department has to create strategies to keep the employee turnover rate as low as possible.
+The HR department must create strategies to keep the employee turnover rate as low as possible.
 A high turnover rate can become expensive for the company and lead to a decline in the quality of work.
-Your HR team also has to spend time to find a new hire for the position vacated by the departing employees.
+Your HR team also has to spend time finding a new hire for the position vacated by the departing employees.

 You can track the employee turnover rate by recording the number of employees who left the company in a given period.
-Then, divide the number of employees left by the average number of employees who remained within your company to calculate the rate.
+Then, divide the number of employees left by the average number remaining within your company to calculate the rate.

 7. Employee Productivity